georgeedwards/docs/project_ideas.md

 3. As above, the theme has a seperate scrolling feature for the API docs, auto expands and collapses each file and helps link to specific sections.

 * I am using a number of git submodules for:
 - The Nativescript Theme
 - The Document Source Files

 * There are a number of custom script block extentions, e.g. `nativescript`, `angular`, `snippet`

 ## ToDo:

+1. Implement
-* Build out the tutorial with this [tool](https://github.com/meteor/tutorial-tools)
+2. Build out the rest of docs site to avoid technology mix and to better segregate resources ⋅⋅* Build out the tutorial with this [tool](https://github.com/meteor/tutorial-tools) ⋅⋅* Use [VHost](https://github.com/expressjs/vhost) to segregate hexo server static docs and regular node app

-* Actually render the `snippet` blocks properly - where is this code coming from?
+3. Actually render the `snippet` blocks properly - where is this code coming from?
+4. Tabbed Code Blocks - based on the [Materialize](http://materializecss.com/tabs.html) UI component
+5. Hook Up the pseudo env variables for Angular Vs. Nativescript display.